TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 43/Isaiah 43.28.md

 ---

-Therefore I will profane the princes of the sanctuary; and I will make Jacob a curse, and Israel a reviling.
+Therefore I will profane the princes of the sanctuary; and I will make Jacob a curse, and Israel an insult."